How do we know vaccines are safe?

 Answer:

-Only vaccines that are proven to be safe, effective, and of high quality are approved for use in Canada.
+Only vaccines that are proven safe, effective, and of high quality are approved for use in Canada.

 Here are some important things to know about vaccine safety:

-• The approval process for vaccines is more stringent than most drugs available in Canada.
+• The vaccine approval process is more stringent than most drugs available in Canada.

-• It can take up to ten years or longer for a vaccine to be developed, tested, and approved for use by Health Canada.
-Occasionally, the process can be expedited (happen more quickly) if there is an urgent need for a vaccine (for example, during a pandemic).
-No safety steps are skipped in these cases, and the vaccine still has to meet all the same safety requirements.
-An example is COVID-19 vaccines
+• It can take up to ten years or longer for a vaccine to be developed, tested, and approved by Health Canada.
+Occasionally, the process can be expedited (happen more quickly) if a vaccine is urgently needed (for example, during a pandemic).
+No safety steps are skipped in these cases, and the vaccine must meet all the same safety requirements.
+An example is COVID-19 vaccines.

-• Health Canada only approves a vaccine if it is safe, it works, it meets manufacturing standards, and the benefits outweigh the risks.
+• Health Canada only approves a vaccine if it is safe, works, meets manufacturing standards, and the benefits outweigh the risks.

 • Because vaccines are given to healthy people, including children, they are held to the highest safety standard—even higher than most drugs used for treatment.